 Although the only legal requirement is reporting the accident to the police, the Georgia DMV does encourage drivers to complete a Personal Report of Accident form after being involved in a crash.
 This form is not filed with the police, but it helps record information about the accident and may be reported to your auto insurance.

-What Happens if I Don’t Report the Car Accident?
+What Happens if You don’t Report the Car Accident?

 As stated above, you don’t need to report the accident directly to the Georgia DMV, but you are legally required to report most accidents to the police.